Protestants and Catholics "Unite" in the Judgment Hour?

 "As obedient children, not fashioning yourselves according to the former lusts in your ignorance, but as He which hath called you is holy, so be ye holy in all manner of conversation, because it is written, 'Be ye holy; for I am holy.' " 1 Peter 1:14ff,

-but so long as they are trusting in Christ, their lack of perfect sinlessness is not imputed to them and they may rest in the assurance that they are accepted and accounted perfect in the merciful reckoning of God.
-Thus we begin the Christian life trusting in the imputed righteousness of Christ and we end the Christian life—either at death or at the second coming of the Lord—trusting in the imputed righteousness of Christ.
+but as long as they are trusting in Christ's blood, their lack of perfect sinlessness is not imputed to them and they may rest in the assurance that they are accepted and accounted perfect in the merciful reckoning of God.
+Thus we begin the Christian life as repentant sinners trusting in the imputed righteousness of Christ and we end the Christian life—either at death or at the second coming of the Lord—as repentant sinners trusting in the imputed righteousness of Christ.

 "For by grace are you saved through faith and that not of yourselves, it is the gift of God.
 Not of works lest any man should boast."
 Ephesians 2:8ff